Good Integration Practices¶

 pip for installing your application and any dependencies,

 This ensures your code and dependencies are isolated from your system Python installation.

-pyproject.toml file in the root of your package:
+pyproject.toml file in the root of your repository as described in

 PACKAGENAME is the name of your package.

 You can then install your package in “editable” mode by running from the same directory:

 which lets you change your source code (both tests and application) and rerun tests at will.

 pytest implements the following standard test discovery:

 If no arguments are specified then collection starts from

 testpaths(if configured) or the current directory.
 Alternatively, command line arguments can be used in any combination of directories, file names or node ids.